Toy Directive correctly applied: These requirements result for your CE-compliant product

 What is the scope of the directive?

 The Directive defines toys as: "Products intended to be used by children under 14 years of age to play, whether or not exclusively".
-The scope of the directive covers the defined products, with the exception of the following:
+The scope of the directive covers the defined products, except for the following:

 • playground equipment for public use